Monday, September 12, 2022

 I hurried back to the house.
 It was still early morning.
 We had plenty of time to find another shelter.
 Who knew when the stars would return.
 Until then, we were at a disadvantage since we relied on them to map out our journey, so we might as well find a safe place to rest a few days.

 Molly expressed no objections to leaving.
-The thin soles of our boots would never provide warmth in the snow, so I filled them with insulation I pulled from the walls and wrapped remnants of cloth around the top of Molly’s boots to prevent the snow from seeping into them.
-I bundled her up, covered my head with an old shirt I tied down beneath my chin, and strapped our backpack over my shoulder.
+The thin soles of our boots would never provide warmth in this weather, so I filled them with insulation I pulled from the walls and wrapped remnants of cloth around the top of Molly’s boots to prevent the snow from seeping into them.
+I bundled her up, wrapped her red scarf around her neck, covered my head with an old shirt I tied down beneath my chin, and strapped on my backpack.
 And off we went.

-The old homestead drifted out of our sight as the snow encased it in a white tomb, and I couldn’t help wondering if its occupants’ final days had been as terrifying as Molly and mine had been at Luchan.
+The old homestead drifted from our sight as the snow encased it in a white tomb, and I couldn’t help wondering if its occupants’ final days had been as terrifying as Molly and mine had been at Luchan.

-People do horrific things to each other when they think they might die.
+People do horrific things when they think they might die.

 #

 The snow continued to fall as we traveled through the day.
 Miles of emptiness filled our vision.
 The Indo-Western War struck the continent hard, and when it ended, good, safe shelter had been difficult to find, but now it seemed impossible.
-Many called it World War IV because most continents on the planet had been involved—a three sided conflict that eventually narrowed down to two; the east verses the west.
-Before the fighting, the Midwest Province had been a great place to live, with its eco-friendly towns, and spacious farms with fields laden with crops and livestock.
+Many called it World War IV because most of the continents on the planet had been involved—a three-sided conflict that eventually narrowed down to two; the east versus the west.
+Before the fighting, before the dark skies and the cold and the snow, the Midwest Province had been a great place to live, with its eco-friendly towns, and spacious farms with fields laden with crops and livestock.
 The skies had been clear then, allowing me to spot the incoming drones delivering packages, or the jet crafts racing through the air with an intensifying buzz as they neared.
 The war ended ten years ago, and all traces of the life I once knew dissipated along with the prolonged sunny skies that once filled my days.

 But the sunshine was coming back, along with clear nights that granted the ability to navigate through the land.
 Sometimes the morning rays trickled through the clouds and burst into my sleepy eyes like a beam of hope.
 But it wasn’t happening today.